SandyHenriNjaka/SandyHenriNjaka/README.md

 - 👋 Hi, I’m @SandyHenriNjaka
-- 👀 I’m interested in Web and Mobile Programming
+- 👀 Actually a front-end developer
-- 🌱 I’m currently learning React JS , Angular and Flutter
+- 🌱 I’m currently working with React JS , Angular and Flutter

 <!---
 SandyHenriNjaka/SandyHenriNjaka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.